 There are numerous different immune cells in the body that all work together to keep you healthy, which is why there are many ways supplements can go about improving immune health.
 Assisting any one of these immune cells can lead to benefits.

-When it comes to dietary supplements usually the following four cells are implicated, although I can’t rule out the other cell types (you just don’t tend to see B cells, mononuclear cells, or mast cells as targets of many supplements):
+When it comes to dietary supplements usually the following four cells are implicated, although I can’t rule out the other cell types (you just don’t tend to see B cells or mast cells as targets of many supplements):

 Macrophages can be seen as the “Pacman” cells of the immune system, since they literally gobble up infections.